jakeberv/avian_molecular_shifts/README.md

 **LHT_DATA**

-LHT_reference.xlsx contains a database of life-history traits analyzed in the present study, which are collated from a varietyof sources (as described in the manuscript).
+LHT_reference.xlsx contains a database of life-history traits analyzed in the present study, which are collated from a variety of sources (as described in the manuscript).
 This table contains only raw data, and does not include estimated values (See primary R script and RDS files).

 **RDS**